-The planned professional phase of the Coordinated Program is three years.
+The planned professional phase of the Coordinated Program is three years for the 4+1 program.
+The planned professional phase of the Direct Entry Coordinated Program is two years.
 The maximum allowed completion time for the program is four academic years.
-Students receive a letter grade for the following nutrition courses taught in the Coordinated Program professional phase: Nutrition 340, 341, 351, 352, 370, 372, 400, 470, 472, and 476.
-To remain in the program, fourth- and fifth-year students must maintain a cumulative grade point average (GPA) of at least 3.00, and a minimum grade of B in each of the courses listed above.
+Students receive a letter grade for the following nutrition courses taught in the Coordinated Program professional phase: Nutrition 340, 341 or NUTR 541.
+351, 352 or NUTR 552, 370 or NUTR 570, 372 or NUTR 572, 400, 470 or NUTR 571, 472, 476, NUTR 430, NUTR 468, and NUTR 478 or NUTR 578.
+To remain in the program, fourth- and fifth-year 4+1 students and 1st and 2nd year direct entry program students must maintain a cumulative grade point average (GPA) of at least 3.00, and a minimum grade of B in each of the courses listed above.
+Direct Entry program students will also be required to receive at least a B in NUTR 566.
+4+1 students will be required to earn a grade of "Credit" in NUTR 368.
+Direct Entry program students will be required to earn a grade of "Credit" in NUTR 500.
+All students are also required to earn a C or better in any graduate-level elective course or any of the following graduate-level courses: NUTR 530, NUTR 640, NUTR 641, NUTR 600, NUTR 601, NUTR 568.
 Students who do not meet these grade requirements will be placed on academic probation within the program for a maximum of two semesters.
+For graduate students (per the Viterbo graduate school handbook) once students are placed on academic probation, they must achieve a grade of B or better in all courses and must achieve a cumulative grade point average of 3.0 or better to earn a graduate degree.

 Most of the supervised practice experience courses are graded credit/no credit.
 In the credit/no credit system, a minimum competence level is required to pass.
-A student may move on to a new experience within a course, but will not receive credit for the course until they have passed all assignments.
+A student may move on to a new experience within a course but will not receive credit for the course until they have passed all assignments.
 In a dietetics course with limited enrollment or a waiting list, qualified students who have not taken the course previously will have enrollment priority to students repeating a course.